PimDeWitte/gravitational-theory-test/theories/README.md

 ## Special Directories

 - **defaults/**: Contains baseline theories (GR, RN) and all standard test theories.
-These serve as grounding for all other explorations.
+These serve as baselines for all other explorations.

 ## Usage